-Study shows early cognitive problems among those who eventually get Alzheimer'sDecember 28th, 2012 in Alzheimer's disease & dementia /
+Study shows early cognitive problems among those who eventually get Alzheimer'sDecember 28, 2012 in Medicine & Health / Alzheimer's disease & dementia

 People who study or treat Alzheimer's disease and its earliest clinical stage, mild cognitive impairment (MCI), have focused attention on the obvious short-term memory problems.
 But a new study suggests that people on the road to Alzheimer's may actually have problems early on in processing semantic or knowledge-based information, which could have much broader implications for how patients function in their lives.